 Why we are sustainable, energy efficient and green

-UV, IR and Flash for Environment, Footprint and Green Future
+UV, IR and Flash for Environment, Carbon Footprint and Green Future

-Heraeus special emitters promote both: energy production and energy saving as the examples below show.
-It is therefore worthwhile to examine industrial processes in detail to make them more energy efficient, and thus more cost effective, by using productive light.
+Special lamps from Heraeus promote both: renewable energy production and saving energy, as the following examples show.
+It is therefore worth examining industrial processes in detail to make them more energy-efficient - and thus more cost-effective - through the use of productive light.

 How to reduce the CO 2 footprint with electrical infrared systems

 How do IR, UV and Flash help to increase the energy efficiency of your system?

 Modern infrared, UV curing or flash technology can be focused precisely at the product and does not require standby operation like some conventional technologies.
 This precise coordination saves unnecessary energy losses to the environment.

 - Infrared and UV radiation do not require a transmission medium